 Personalise your discussion guide

-Be honest:
+Be honest

-Be proactive:
+Be prepared

-• Keep your eyes and ears open and try to use reputable resources when doing your research.
-The more you’re able to discuss various aspects of the disease with your doctor, the closer you can reach your goals.
+• Know your options ahead of time.
+The more you’re able to discuss various aspects of the condition with your doctor, the closer you’ll come to achieving your goals.

 I want to reduce the number and size of my plaques